polarpointretail-oss/silence-cutter/README.md

 1. Check the [Issues](https://github.com/polarpointretail-oss/silence-cutter/issues) page
 2. Create a new issue with details about your problem
-3. Include your operating system and app version
+3. Include your browser version and operating system

 ---

 Made with ❤️ for audio enthusiasts